Here is a question from a LinkedIn group:

 “Hey Rahul, Internet traffic management experts at Akamai estimate an increase in 25% of traffic in the first half of 2020.
 Your listeners are keenly interested in the cybersecurity implications of managing dynamic workloads.
 I would love to be a guest on your podcast to provide details for your listeners”

 “Hey Miranda, loved your last podcast titled, ‘Hybrid Cloud Integration.’
 My company has been involved in the cybersecurity aspects of using a hybrid cloud since its inception.
 Your audience needs to be kept up to date on issues like identity governance administration in today’s complex cloud world.
 Would love to appear on your podcast to address those concerns your listeners have.”

 You may want to reassure the podcast producer of your ability with a sample of your voice.
 Old school radio folks would call this an “aircheck.”

-Click on the logo to get a sample of my voice on a podcast.
+Click here to get a sample of my voice on a podcast.

 Once you get the invitation, make sure you have a way to refer to your podcast during the interview.